qwopqwop200/D-Adaptation-Adan/README.md

 * If you encounter divergence early on, and are not already using learning rate warmup, try change growth_rate to match a reasonable warmup schedule rate for your problem.
 * Adan is relatively robust to `beta1`, `beta2,` and `beta3`, especially for `beta2`.
 If you want better performance, you can first tune `beta3` and then `beta1`.
 * Adan's `weight_decay` recommends 0.02.
+* Like Adan, we don't use a  restart strategy to make D-Adapt Adan simpler.
+But the restart strategy can further slightly improve the performance of Adan.
 # Experiments results([cifar-10](https://www.cs.toronto.edu/~kriz/cifar.html))
-Like Adan, we don't use a  restart strategy to make D-Adapt Adan simpler.

 All experiments use [ResNet18](https://arxiv.org/abs/1512.03385).

 Set to 50 epochs for quick experiments.